 Bees do very little damage and are unlikely to be a threat to public health, it is advised to leave them alone.
 Generally, bees won’t sting unless provoked.
 It will only be necessary to treat bees which pose particular danger e.g. at a school or nursery.

-Refer to the British Beekeepers Association website at www.bbka.org.uk for a step by step guide which can help identify the type of bee and includes contact details for swarm collectors who will collect honey bees.
+Refer to the British Beekeepers Association website for a step by step guide which can help identify the type of bee and includes contact details for swarm collectors who will collect honey bees.

 - Living with bees [pdf / 2.28Mb]